svt/orm/docs/rules-cookbook.md

           to_regsub: '/\1'
 ```

-The above actually removes a the prefix '/some/path' from the path, which can also be achieved using the `prefix` structure:
+The above actually removes the prefix '/some/path' from the path, which can also be achieved using the `prefix` structure:

 ```
   actions: